gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

     - Quotation
         - Must be a direct quotation from the material by a person or an entity
         - The quotation must not exceed 2 consecutive verses
-        - The 1st 5 words must be unique to all Quotations
+        - The 1st 5 words must be unique to all quotations
         - The quizzer is not required to repeat the quotation word-perfect but must be substantially close without leaving out key components of the quotation
         - Must start at the beginning of a quotation or the beginning of a sentence within the quotation; when a Situation question comes from a quotation that runs for more than 2 verses, the beginning of the Situation question must start within the 1st 2 verses of the quotation

-If the Quotation is split-up by non-quotation words, the Quotation will be read without the non-quotation words.
-A situation question can combine 2 separate quotations as long as no words are added and the 2 quotes flow easily from 1 to another.
+If the quotation is split-up by non-quotation words, the quotation will be read without the non-quotation words.
+A Situation question can combine 2 separate quotations as long as no words are added and the 2 quotes flow easily from 1 to another.
 The quotation must be written excluding any non-quotation words in the middle of the quotations.

-The answer to the Situation Question must be in context.
+The answer to the Situation question must be in context.

 ##### Example

-As an example split quotation situation question, consider Matthew 4:19:
+As an example split-quotation Situation question, consider Matthew 4:19:

 > "Come, follow me," Jesus said, "and I will send you out to fish for people."

-A situation question could be written:
+A Situation question could be written:

 > Who said it?
 "Come, follow me, and I will send you out to fish for people."